gepetto503/track-suggester/README.md

 ## Support and contact details

-_{contact Brendan Hanna at gepetto503@gmail.com for any questions, concerns or to praise the code lord.}_
+_contact Brendan Hanna at gepetto503@gmail.com for any questions, concerns or to praise the code lord._

 ## Technologies Used